quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 ## stream_state_updated {#quic-streamstateupdated}
 Importance: Base

-This event is emitted whenever the internal state of a QUIC stream is updated;
-see {{Section 3 of QUIC-TRANSPORT}}.
+The `stream_state_updated` event is emitted whenever the internal state of a QUIC stream is updated; see {{Section 3 of QUIC-TRANSPORT}}.
 Most of this can be inferred from several types of frames going over the wire, but it's much easier to have explicit signals for these state changes.

 Definition: